Skip to content

 Application level logs:

-• Kubernetes logs that provide insight into Welkin resources such as Nodes, Pods, Containers, Deployments and ReplicaSets.
+• Kubernetes logs (index patterns: kubernetes*) that provide insight into Welkin resources such as Nodes, Pods, Containers, Deployments and ReplicaSets.
 This allows you to observe the interactions between those resources and see the effects that one action has on another.
 Generally, logs in the Welkin ecosystem can be divided into the cluster level (logs outputted by components such as the kubelet, the API server, the scheduler) and the application level (logs generated by pods and containers).
 This is mostly related to the ISO 27001 requirement A.12.4.3 "Administrator and Operator Logs".

 Platform level logs: